jake-knerr/cogent/README.md

 #### A parent component should not directly mutate a child component's HTML/CSS state via the `$` property.
 They should instead use the child component's API.

+This requirements helps design document and design the component's interface.
+Opening up the `$` property for mutation makes a component's interface unreasonably massive.

 **[⬆ Table of Contents](#toc)**

 ---